peiffer-innovations/json_dynamic_widget_plugin_components/README.md

   // Get an instance of the registry var registry = JsonWidgetRegistry.instance;

-  // create valid component loader var basePath = 'assets/components'
+  // Init component spec loader
+  var basePath = 'assets/components'
   final loader = AssetComponentLoader(basePath);
+  ComponentSpecLoader.init(loader);

   // Bind the plugin to the registry.
 This is necessary for the registry to
-  // find the widget provided by the plugin JsonComponentsPlugin.bind(registry, loader);
+  // find the widget provided by the plugin JsonComponentsPluginRegistrar.registerDefaults(registry: registry);

   // ...
 }